westonbattles/tiktok-webscraper/README.md

 A quick google searched reaveled a website with a list of [free proxies](https://free-proxy-list.net/), and I then made the webscraper scrape this list of proxies, add them to a dictionary, and then choose a random one to use as a proxy whenever Tiktok asks for you to complete a CAPTCHA.

 This may not be a solution as cool as artifical intelligence, however it's mine and I'm proud of it

+## Contact
+You can email me at westonb.work@gmail.com